LinuxDil/Turnkey-Auto-Bot/README.md

 # Turnkey-Auto-Bot
-Trunkey Testnet Auto Sent with bot
+Turnkey Testnet Auto Sent with bot

 ## How to run?
 Join Our Telegram Channel